XabierGallardo/Road-to-Web-Development/Interview Questions/JavaScript/javascriptQuestions.md

 var student= {age:20, batch:"ABC"};
 Delete student.age
 ```

+### What is recursion in a programming language?
+Recursion is a technique to iterate over an operation by having a function call itself repeatedly until it arrives at a result.

 ### What is an undefined value in JavaScript?
 - Variable used in the code doesn't exist